mcloughlan/algo-notes/docs/algorithms.md

 ## Steps

+The names of these steps are not really important.
+It's more important to remember how they work

 ### Selection step *( if )*

 A selection step must have these 2 components:

 - A block of steps that may or may not be followed (such as make your lunch, and
-- A [condition](#conditions), i.e. a **statement that can either be true or false** (such as you have an Algorithms class today), which determines whether the block of steps should be followed.
+- A [condition](#conditions), i.e. a **statement that can either be true or false** (such as "you have an Algorithms class today"), which determines whether the block of steps should be followed.
 The block should be followed if the statement is true.

 The syntax we will use looks like this: